Skip to main content

 [*] Print firmware information that the kernel attempts to load

-Show firmware loading info at boot (For debugging)
+Show firmware load info at boot (For debugging)

 Beginner Tip

-Enabling "Select options required by Portage features" can automatically configure most required options, highly recommended!
+Enabling "Select options required by Portage features" automatically configures most required options, highly recommended!

 Tip

-In menuconfig, press / to search options, press ? to view help.
+In menuconfig, press / to search options, press ? for help.

 16.5 Auto Enable Recommended Options#

-Gentoo provides automation scripts to enable common hardware and features:
+Gentoo provides scripts to auto configure common hardware and features:

 cd /usr/src/linux